 The exciting variation of Omaha poker game can be played with a maximum of 10 players and a minimum of 2 players.
 The game is played with the usual 52 card deck, not including the joker.
 In Omaha, a player is dealt 4 cards that are placed face down, also known as the Pocket Cards.
 After this, the dealer hands out five common community cards, all placed face up.
 A player has to make the best five-card poker hand using only two of their four pocket cards and three among the five common community cards.
 Each player has to create the best five-card combination to win the pot.
 The Omaha hands ranking are similar to Texas Hold'em.

 Omaha Poker Rules: High/Low

 Omaha High/Low gameplay is similar to regular Omaha poker rules with one exception, the pot is split equally between the best High hand and the best low hand.
 This means, a player can consider himself a winner, if he has the best High hand or if the player has the best Low hand that includes all 5 cards ranked 8 or lower.
 The pot is split equally amongst the two winners.

 While playing Omaha High/Low, a player can make their five-card combination using only two of their four pocket cards and three of the five common community cards that are placed on the table.

-For example - In a 1/2 Limit game, both Bet and Bet Raise must be equal to 1.
+For example - The best and the raise amount In a 1/2 Limit game must be equal to 1.
 Not more or less.
 However, in the last two rounds, the Bet and Raise must be equal to 2.